tanimislam/howdy/README.rst

    :target: https://plexstuff.readthedocs.io/en/latest

 ###################################################################
-Plexstuff - Yet Another Way to Manage Your Plex_ Server's Content
+Howdy! - Yet Another Way to Manage Your Plex_ Server's Content
 ###################################################################
-Plexstuff is a (hopefully) useful SDK that I have developed to manage the movies, television shows, and music in which I am interested.
+Howdy! (previous Plexstuff) is a (hopefully) useful SDK that I have developed to manage the movies, television shows, and music in which I am interested.
 I hope that it is, or becomes, a worthy member of the rich community of services used to manage one's media.

 Here are a few of the best known high level media management services: